 Daniel Seeff, West Coast Director

-Daniel Seeff is the Program Director of the Thelonious Monk Institute of Jazz Performance at the UCLA Herb Alpert School of Music.
+Daniel Seeff is the program director of the Herbie Hancock Institute of Jazz Performance at the UCLA Herb Alpert School of Music.
 He also directs the Institute’s Los Angeles public school outreach programming, including Jazz in the Classroom and BeBop to Hip-Hop, and serves as an associate producer of the Institute’s annual International Jazz Competition.
 Seeff coordinated the Institute’s summer jazz colony for six years and has produced dozens of Institute educational concerts in Los Angeles.
-Prior to transferring to the Los Angeles office, Seeff administered the Washington, DC Jazz in the Classroom series, produced the distance learning network master class hosted by guitarist Pat Metheny, and coordinated the “With Strings Attached” school assembly programs.
-Seeff is a bassist and guitarist who has toured nationally and performed on many major label albums with artists such as Eminem, Jay-Z, Drake, Kendrick Lamar and Cypress Hill.
-He also performed on the Aloe Blacc album “Lift Your Spirit” produced by DJ Khalil and co-wrote the top 20 hit song “The Man” by Aloe Blacc and wrote music for and played on Grammy-nominated albums by Anderson .Paak, Ledisi, and the soundtrack to the Oscar-winning animated feature film Spider-Man: Into the Spider-Verse.
+He is the host and producer of the hip-hop and jazz radio show ExcursionsRadio on KJazz in Los Angeles.
+Seeff is also a bassist and guitarist who has toured internationally and performed on many major label albums with artists such as Eminem, Jay-Z, Drake, Kendrick Lamar, and Cypress Hill.
+He co-wrote and played bass on the number 6 Billboard hit song “The Man” by Aloe Blacc and wrote music for and played on Grammy-nominated albums by Anderson .Paak, Ledisi, and the soundtrack to the Oscar-winning animated feature film Spider-Man: Into the Spider-Verse.